BurdetteLamar/structured_log/README.md

 require 'structured_log'

 text = <<EOT

-Method put_cdata puts the data verbatim.
+Method put_cdata puts the data verbatim:

-Nothing is added or subtracted.
+* Nothing is added or subtracted.
-Not even whitespace.
+* Not even whitespace.

+So you can use the method to log a formatted string.

+(You'll need to add your own leading and trailing newlines, if desired.)

 EOT
 StructuredLog.open('cdata.xml') do |log|
   log.put_cdata(text)